GuiCoralli/Front_Explorer/README.md

 # 📄 About the Project

 <div>

-Food Explorer serves as an online restaurant menu that you can view on your cell phone or computer.<br>
+Food Explorer serves as an online restaurant menu that you can view on your cell phone and/or computer.<br> All development of the application was done using advanced computer code resources, but I will explain it in a diferent way.<br>
-The whole process was done from start to finish using special computer things, but you don't need to understand all of it. <br>
+It is possible to simulate two different environments while using the application.

-On the menu, there are two "people".
-The first is the Chef of the restaurant, who we call <strong>"admin"</strong>.
+The first is the administrative part of the restaurant, which we call <strong>"admin"</strong>.<br> In this environment, the restaurant owner is responsible for maintaining the menu and online orders.<br>

-<br> The Chef can do things like create food, check the food that already exists, change something and, if he wants, even remove that dish that wasn't very successful.
-Each food has a beautiful photo, a name, a category, a quick description, the ingredients and how much it costs. <br>
-When the Chef adds new food, the menu says "Congratulations!" and return to the main page.
+You can add, change and check whether food, drinks and desserts already exist.

-The second person is “you”, who we call <strong>“user” </strong>, who just wants to see and choose the food. <br> You can look at all the food the Chef has made, and if one catches your eye, you can click on it and order it from the restaurant. <br> When you click, the menu shows more information about that food on a new page, as if it were a story about it.<br>
+The second environment is “you”, which we call <strong>“user” </strong>, where you can view the available food and choose, clicking and placing the order at the restaurant.
+When you click, the menu shows more information about that food on a new page.

-Food Explorer is like a magical menu on the internet.
-The Chef makes the food and you choose which ones you want to try!

 </div>